erickillian/tattoo-remover/README.md

 ## Limitations

  - Limited Training Data / dataset diversity
- - Model size (current UNet model has 124,386,371 parameters)
+ - Model size (the current UNet model has 124,386,371 parameters which could in fact be too many for the amount of data available)
- -
+ - Loss function (Finding an accurate loss function is a large challenge for this model and could definitely be improved)

 ## Contribute